Glossary

 Terminal Consignment - Consignment Endpoint

-A transfer consignment which include the last state of a contract embedding the State Transition constructed from a payee counterparty invoice.
+A transfer consignment that includes the last state of a contract embedding the State Transition constructed from a payee counterparty invoice.

 Transition Bundle